deniskyashif/blog/content/posts/ddd-domain-events.md

 Now we have an ordered list of unrelated work that grows with the system.
 It obscures the domain fact that an order was created and makes it harder to see which consequences are essential.

 It also couples the customer-facing request to external systems.
 The order may be saved successfully while email delivery, fulfilment notification, or analytics fails.
 These operations cannot usually be made atomic with the order write, despite being grouped in the same script.
-Reporting the whole operation as failed can mislead the customer into placing a duplicate order; reporting it as successful can leave follow-up work unfinished.
+Reporting the whole operation as failed can mislead the customer into placing a duplicate order, whereas reporting it as successful can leave follow-up work unfinished.

 Each consequence needs its own error handling, retries, and fault tolerance.
 There must be a better way to handle this.
 To get there, we must first ask: